jsonapi-suite/ember-data-extensions/README.md

 `ember install ember-data-jsonapi-extensions`

+### Debugging

+Use [jsonapi-payload-explorer](https://veelenga.github.io/jsonapi-payload-explorer/) to debug and traverse requests/response.

 ### Nested Forms

 Run the dummy app to see nested forms in action.
 The following `Post` has an `Author` and many `Tags`: